blakecpowers/AWSCloudResumeChallenge/Part6/README.md

             ...
 ```

 Where this configures a serverless function named "FirstFunction" in an AWS Serverless Application Model (SAM) template.
 It specifies the code location for the function as the "hello_world/" directory.
+This is where we have our go code that defines the aws lambda function.